m-pilia/vim-ccls/README.md

 =========

-If you encounter any problem, the first step for troubleshooting is to enable logging of `vim-lsp`, to get debug information in a log file:
+If you encounter any problem, the first step for troubleshooting is to enable logging in your LS client.
+For additional information about vim-lsc, please see
+|lsc-debugging|.
+For vim-lsp, it is possible to easily get debug information in
+a log file by setting the following variables:

 ```vim
 let g:lsp_log_verbose = 1